-The consistency condition is reasonable also because it avoid trivial cases: if we fix and we define the limit of the sequence as the value , then the first four properties are satisfied.
+The consistency condition is reasonable also because it avoids trivial cases: if we fix and we define the limit of the sequence as the value , then the first four properties are satisfied.

-Let us recall the classical definition of limit: we say that converges to if and only if, for every , the set of values such that is cofinite, i.e., has a finite complement.
+Let us recall the classical definition of limit: we say that converges to if and only if, for every , the set of values such that is cofinite, i.e., has a finite complement: the inequality can be satisfied at most for finitely many values of .
 The family of cofinite subsets of (in fact, of any set ) has the following properties:

 - Upper closure: if and then .

 A family of subsets of with the two properties above is called a filter on .
 An immediate example is the trivial filter ; another example is the improper filter .
 The family of cofinite subset of is called the Fréchet filter on .
 The Fréchet filter is not the improper one if and only if is infinite.

 An ultrafilter on is a filter on satisfying the following additional conditions:

 - Maximality: for every , either or .